wevertonribeiroferreira/Azure-Virtual-Lab/README.md

 SSH into the control node and follow the steps below:

-Copy the elkserver.yml file to /etc/ansible directory.
+- Copy the `elkserver.yml` file to `/etc/ansible` directory.
-Update the hosts file to include your elk server's ip address.
+- Update the `hosts` file to include your elk server's ip address.
-Run the playbook, and navigate to the kibana page http://20.85.232.3:5601/app/kibana to check that the installation worked as expected.
+- Run the playbook, and navigate to the kibana page 'http://20.85.232.3:5601/app/kibana' to check that the installation worked as expected.